Intent

 Any student who has not registered intent to live on campus by the time Intent Declaration closes, and who is not required to live on campus, will be assumed to be living off-campus as outlined in the Undergraduate Housing policies.

 Students who miss the Intent Declaration deadline and wish to live on campus can join the Housing Waitlist by using the Request Housing process in the Undergraduate Housing Portal.
-After the Room Draw process has ended for participating students, any remaining beds may be offered to waitlist students on a first-come, first-served basis.
+After the Room Draw process has ended for participating students, any remaining beds may be offered to waitlist students who have requested a pending room assignment.

 I am not currently on-campus (Study Abroad, LOA or MLOA), but intend to return to Yale College in the fall.
 Can I still participate in the Housing Process?